 Select Correct Shoes for Your Hammertoe

-Edited by Mian Sheilette Ong, Anonymous, Lynn, Eng and 2 others
+Edited by Mian Sheilette Ong, Lynn, Eng, Alma and 1 other

 Every day, your feet experience all sorts of stress.
 Your trusty pair of shoes supports your weight, helps give you balance, and takes you wherever you want to go.
 However, all that stress does take a toll on your foot health.
 In time, you may develop conditions that affect the appearance and the function of your feet.
 Foot ailments such as hammertoe (also known as Hallux valgus) cause a lot of pain and discomfort.
 They can be debilitating if they are not addressed at the soonest.
 Remember that your feet play an important role in the way you carry yourself and in the confidence that you want to project.
 Wearing the right type of shoes to help you manage your hammertoe does a lot to bring back that certain air of esteem in your stride.
 Gone are the days when you only shopped for shoes just because they looked good on you.
 Now, you have to select correct shoes to make you stand out and help your hammertoe at the same time.